Anza-Borrego Desert State Park

 With more than 600,000 acres, Anza Borrego Desert State Park, has 7 unique areas that you can explore.
 Click on the links below to find the area your would like to explore.
 Here is short video overview of the park.

 Borrego Springs, California: Anza-Borrego Desert State Park surrounds Borrego Springs.
-It is 2 miles south of the main Visitor Center.

 Julian, California: 30 miles west from Visitor Center.

 Palm Springs, California: 90 miles north from Visitor Center.